Are you are you interested in participating in a virtual interview about the uptake of ...

 Due to current pressures within general practice, we understand getting to see a GP may be difficult at times.
 We are continuously reviewing our appointment system and looking at ways in which to improve your access to a GP when you need it most.

-From Monday 10 May, we are changing our GP appointment booking system to same day, telephone booking access.
+From Monday 10 May, our GP appointment booking system was changed to same day, telephone booking access.
 This system ensures you will be called by a GP who can provide you with the most appropriate assistance.
 This may be a prescription, a face to face appointment or directed to an appropriate service.
+Some of our telephone appointment slots can be booked by patients online.
+However, please note that the time booked is not a guaranteed time of your call.
+You will receive a telephone call from the GP during the session that you have booked, ie morning session between 9.00 am and 1.00 pm, afternoon session between 2.30 pm and 6.00 pm.

 We are looking at ways to incorporate e-Consultations, online bookings and early morning consultations into our new system and will update this information as soon as possible.